meta-llama/llama-recipes/llama-demo-apps/README.md

 The first three demo apps show:
 * how to run Llama2 locally on a Mac, in the Google Colab notebook, and in the cloud using Replicate;
 * how to use [LangChain](https://github.com/langchain-ai/langchain), an open-source framework for building LLM apps, to ask Llama general questions in different ways;
 * how to use LangChain to load a recent PDF doc - the Llama2 paper pdf - and ask questions about it.
-This is the well known RAG (Retrieval Augmented Generation) method to let LLM such as Llama2 be able to answer questions about the data not publicly available when Llama2 was trained, or about your own data.
+This is the well known RAG method to let LLM such as Llama2 be able to answer questions about the data not publicly available when Llama2 was trained, or about your own data.
 RAG is one way to prevent LLM's hallucination.
 * how to ask follow up questions to Llama by sending previous questions and answers as the context along with the new question, hence performing multi-turn chat or conversation with Llama.

 ### [Running Llama2 Locally on Mac](HelloLlamaLocal.ipynb)